 3 kinds of cheese

 Plan your cheese depending on how many servings you need.
 I always think having 3 kinds is the most fun (if that is simply too much cheese, save half of each block in your fridge).
-Think about having a cubed cheese (like cheddar or pepperjack), a sliced cheese (like manchego or gouda), and a soft cheese (like brie or goat).
+Think about having a cubed cheese (like aged cheddar or pepperjack), a sliced cheese (like manchego or gouda), and a soft cheese (like brie or goat).

 2-3 kinds of meat